nmedia82/sync-wc-google/readme.txt

 == Frequently Asked Questions ==
-= What is the difference between Pro and Free versions? = The only import option in the free version is from a Google sheet to the store, and some fields, such as images, and variable products, cannot be imported.
-As mentioned above in the PRO features list, you can export (from store to Google sheet) and do much more when using the Pro version.
+= What is the difference between Pro and Free versions? = The only import option in the free version is from a Google Sheet™ to the store, and some fields, such as images, and variable products, cannot be imported.
+As mentioned above in the PRO features list, you can export (from store to Google Sheet™) and do much more when using the Pro version.
 = Can I fetch my existing products/categories? =
 Yes, in Pro version
 = Should I need to connect with my own Google Account? = Yes
-= When connecting for the first time to Google Sheet, why do we notice a warning?
-Is this harmful? = It's because the scripts we uploaded to the Google Sheet require certain permissions in order to run.
-Allowing these permissions is not problematic, since, for privacy reasons, we only have access to the current Google Sheet, not the whole Google Drive.
+= When connecting for the first time to Google Sheet™, why do we notice a warning?
+Is this harmful? = It's because the scripts we uploaded to the Google Sheet™ require certain permissions in order to run.
+Allowing these permissions is not problematic, since, for privacy reasons, we only have access to the current Google Sheet™, not the whole Google Drive.
 = How to link product metadata (custom fields)? = [Watch this video](https://youtu.be/897tHE1PD7I)
 = How to set up AutoSync? =
 [Watch this video](https://youtu.be/vYPk73uGPcc)

 == Screenshots ==
-1. Import products from Google sheet to store
+1. Import products from Google Sheet™ to store
 2. Showing products sync status in admin
-3. Google sync columns
+3. Google Sync™ columns
 4. Settings page

 == Changelog ==
+= 6.14 December 1, 2022 =
-= 6.13 December 1, 2022 =
+* Due to some branding issues name changed from GoogleSync to Bulk Product Sync = 6.13 December 1, 2022 =
 * Bug fixed: Grouped products were not being synced and fetched, now it is fixed.
 = 6.12 September 1, 2022 =